Engineers’ Novel Rollup Doors Retrofit with Air Doors Stops Plant’s Flying Insect Ingress.

 When federal and international sanitary inspections mandated flying insect infiltration reductions at a California pharmaceutical manufacturing plant’s four shipping doors, project engineers started thinking far outside the box to save the facility more than $75,000 in necessary door retrofit costs.

-The inspectors’ retrofit suggestions included replacing the 200,000-square-foot complex’s ineffective and difficult to clean doorway strip curtains with air curtains, which are used in a variety of door applications to eliminate insect infiltration from industrial complex doorways to restaurant drive through windows.
+The inspectors’ retrofit suggestions included replacing the 200,000-square-foot complex’s ineffective and difficult to clean doorway strip curtains with air curtains, which are used in a variety of door applications to eliminate insect infiltration from industrial complex doorways to restaurant drive-through windows.

-Initially there were many design obstacles; however the estimated $75,000 cost of modifying the four doorways’ roll up door mechanisms appeared to be an almost insurmountable challenge, according to Tyson Crowell, P.E., project director and bio-pharmaceutical technology leader, Yonkers Industries, Cary, N.C., a key construction partner for international biotech and pharmaceutical manufacturers that the building owner hired to solve the challenge.
+Initially there were many design obstacles; however, the estimated $75,000 cost of modifying the four doorways’ rollup door mechanisms appeared to be an almost insurmountable challenge, according to Tyson Crowell, P.E., – project director and biopharmaceutical technology leader, Yonkers Industries, Cary, N.C. – a key construction partner for international biotech and pharmaceutical manufacturers that the building owner hired to solve the challenge.

 Rollup doors are rarely combined with air curtains in retrofits because they both compete for the same strategic space directly above the door opening.
 Air curtain efficacy is greatest when mounted directly above the interior side of the doorway to discharge air down across the opening and meeting the floor slightly outside the threshold.
-The best alternative was raising and lengthening the rollup door mechanisms 28 inches to accom- modate the 15 (h) x 18 (w)-inch air curtains on the 10-foot-high door openings at a cost of $75,000 in labor and materials in addition to the air curtains cost.
+The best alternative was raising and lengthening the rollup door mechanisms 28 inches to accommodate the 15 (h) x 18 (w)-inch air curtains on the 10-foot-high door openings at a cost of $75,000 in labor and materials in addition to the air curtains cost.

 Additional costs also would be incurred from lost production and door use downtime.
 Any rollup door modification would require sealing the open door while modifying or relocating the rollup mechanism, a process that would take days and postpone the doorway’s services.

-Instead, Crowell and Van Sintchak, vice president of operations and energy recovery consultant at Nor-Cal Reps, Inc., Carson City, Nev., working with Crowell conceived the novel solution of allowing the rollup doors to remain untouched and usable while installing air curtains.
+Instead, Crowell and Van Sintchak, vice president of operations and energy recovery consultant at Nor-Cal Reps, Inc., Carson City, Nev., working with conceived the novel solution of allowing the rollup doors to remain untouched and usable while installing the air curtains.

-The duo designed angle iron supports to mount air curtains by Berner International, New Castle, Pa., two feet outward from the roll-up door.
+The duo designed angle iron supports to mount air curtains by Berner International, New Castle, Pa., two feet outward from the rollup door.
 The air curtains are rotated 90-degrees with the air discharge facing the top of the doorway.
-To redirect the air discharge toward the floor, an aluminum air discharge plenum nozzle extension stretches 18-inches toward the wall, under the roll-up door mechanism and angles 90-degrees downward at the top of the door opening.
+To redirect the air discharge toward the floor, an aluminum air discharge plenum nozzle extension stretches 18-inches toward the wall, under the rollup door mechanism and angles 90-degrees downward at the top of the door opening.

-Dave Johnson, Berner International’s director of engineering and a source Crowell had used on dozens of other industrial air curtain projects, custom-designed, built and tested the plenum idea.
+Dave Johnson, Berner International’s director of engineering and a source Crowell had used on dozens of other industrial air curtain projects, custom-designed, built, and tested the plenum idea.
 The 16-ga.
 (0.050) aluminum plenum has a 3-1/2-inch wide opening and stretches across the width of each air curtain.
-Also, an internal turning vane was installed at the 90-degree turn to eliminate the potential of turbulence and to help the adjustable discharge vanes that are use to direct the air stream.
+Also, an internal turning vane was installed at the 90-degree turn to eliminate the potential of turbulence and to help the adjustable discharge vanes that are used to direct the air stream.
 Air curtains were specified that offset a small additional static pressure created by the plenum nozzle extension.
 Johnson then used hot wire anemometer lab testing to assure the air curtain velocities and uniformity were sufficient to protect the door openings.

-Once mounted, no adjustments were needed, because the volume, velocity and uniformity of the air discharge performed exactly to specifications, according to post-installation site tests performed by Sintchak.
+Once mounted, no adjustments were needed, because the volume, velocity, and uniformity of the air discharge performed exactly to specifications, according to post-installation site tests performed by Sintchak.

-Besides $75,000 savings, there was no downtime for the doors and the plenum modifications raised the air curtain costs only by a nominal 10-percent.
+Besides $75,000 in savings, there was no downtime for the doors and the plenum modifications raised the air curtain costs only by a nominal 10-percent.
 Although no data has been collected, insect infiltration is minimal and well within GMP standards, according to Crowell.